madclouds/code-better/README.md

 I've been watching some videos from Sean Allen: https://www.youtube.com/channel/UCbTw29mcP12YlTt1EpUaVJw

-## Mentor Stuffs
-- `PCOServicesCoreDataStack.m` uses `+ (BOOL)prepareCoreDataStack:(NSError **)error`.
-What's the double `**` about.
-I know `&error` is a reference pointer, but I don't know what `**` is.
-Answer:  ** is a pointer to a pointer.
-Since functions in C take arguments by value, it means you can't change the value of the argument in that function.
-But, by providing a level of indirection and passing a pointer to the pointer, you can change the value.

 ### Structs vs Classes
 - https://developer.apple.com/documentation/swift/choosing_between_structures_and_classes
 Use structs as much as possible, but classes when you need reference or inheritance.